 • In the event of an airline receiving route or other incentive support, the airline will receive the benefit of the higher value scheme.
 Airlines will not be eligible to receive both route support and a GROWTH Incentive rebate.

-• Operators will continue to be invoiced at the standard applicable airport charge levels
+• Operators will continue to be invoiced at the standard applicable airport charge levels.

-Following a review, DAA has introduced a Transfer Incentive Scheme for 2010 for qualifying routes commencing operations from July 1, 2010 until further notice.
+Following a review, daa has introduced a Transfer Incentive Scheme for 2010 for qualifying routes commencing operations from July 1, 2010 until further notice.

-Transfer Incentive Scheme 2010 (PDF)
+Dublin Airport Transfer Incentive Scheme

-Annual discounts of 100%, 90%, 75%, 50% and 25% on passenger charges, aircraft parking, airbridge and runway movement charges over 5 years.
+Annual discounts of 100%, 90%, 75%, 50% and 25% on passenger charges, aircraft parking, airbridge and runway movement charges over five years.

-Long-Haul New Route Support Scheme
+Dublin Airport Long Haul Route Support Scheme

-Short-Haul New Route Support Scheme
+Dublin Airport Short Haul Route Support Scheme

 Standby Aircraft Scheme